Tai Chi Chuan (Glasgow)

 Open or Close

-Loose clothing you are able to move in, and flat shoes recommended.
+Loose clothing you are able to move in (eg track trousers and sweatshirt), and flat shoes (eg trainers).

 Washed and clean each class is much appreciated.